audreyfabiola/Advice-Generator-App/README.md

 ## My process

 I first initiated the challenge by creating the HTML structure to define the content and layout of the webpage.
-Then.
-I worked on the CSS stylesheets to match the visualization and layout of the webpage according to the requirements of the challenge.
+Then, I worked on the CSS stylesheets to match the visualization and layout of the webpage according to the requirements of the challenge.
 Lastly, I worked on the JS to manipulate the button functions and generate random advices, following the challenge's requirements.

 ### Built with